md-naim-hassan-saykat/bapil/research/AI_Governance_Literature_Review.md

 6. International frameworks developed by OECD, UNESCO, NIST, the European Union, and other organizations provide valuable guidance for the design of national AI governance strategies.
 7. Effective AI governance requires collaboration among government, academia, industry, civil society, and international partners.
 8. The literature suggests that successful AI adoption depends not only on technological capability but also on institutional capacity, regulatory readiness, ethical safeguards, and public trust.
-9. These findings provide a conceptual foundation for BAPIL’s research agenda, governance framework, policy intelligence capabilities, and responsible AI principles.
+9. Collectively, these findings provide a conceptual foundation for BAPIL’s research agenda, governance framework, policy intelligence capabilities, and responsible AI principles.

 ## References

-### Primary International AI Governance Frameworks
+### Selected References

 1. [1] OECD Recommendation on Artificial Intelligence
 2. [4] OECD AI Principles